ssmirnovacode/my-realestate/README.md

 ## Key features
 - Responsive design (implemented with Bootstrap grid and @media queries)
 - Filtering and sorting items
-- Fetching items from server using GET request
-- Contact forms enabled with POST requests to server (you can see the data in the console)
+- Data fetched from and to Firebase Realtime Database

 ## Technologies and libraries used
  - SCSS